 The Court Street Bridges of Watertown, NY

-It’s said that the quickest way between two points is always under construction and, at the very least, the second Court Street Bridge was a good example of this.
-Back before Watertown, N.Y. was incorporated as a city, and even for a period afterward, travelers were trying to reach the other side of the Black River from various points.
+It’s said that the quickest way between two points is always under construction, and, at the very least, the second Court Street Bridge was a good example of this.
+Before Watertown, N.Y. was incorporated as a city, and even afterward, travelers were trying to reach the other side of the Black River from various points.

 One of these points, the Court Street Bridge, had an entrance quite different from what we know it today.
 Back in the 1800s, Court Street intersected with what was then known as River Street, later to be renamed Newell Street.

-It’s important to note this simply because seeing the older photos of the Court Street Bridge in both its covered-wooden and iron incarnations is a bit discombobulating.
-Here are a few photos of the area which used to be the intersection of Court and River Streets with some familiar elements that may help readers to orientate themselves.
+It’s important to note this because seeing the older photos of the Court Street Bridge in its covered-wooden and iron incarnations is a bit discombobulating.
+Here are a few photos of the area, which used to be the intersection of Court and River Streets, with some familiar elements that may help readers to orientate themselves.

-With that short overview provided, hopefully the photos of the older bridges make sense.
+With that short overview provided, hopefully, the photos of the older bridges make sense.
 The first bridge, a covered wooden bridge, was built in 1850.
 This particular version was worthy of Washington Irving’s “The Legend of Sleepy Hollow.”
-Two stone walls were built on both sides of the river for the bridge to rest on with a steel support in its mid-section.
-One can only imagine how creaky it must have been, especially on a cold windy night, crossing that bridge.
+Two stone walls were built on both sides of the river for the bridge to rest on, with steel support in its mid-section.
+One can only imagine how creaky it must have been, especially crossing that bridge on a cold, windy night.